 Find out more about Foundry College’s curriculum and courses.

-You will not need to purchase any textbooks.
+You will not need to purchase any textbooks for the required courses taken through Foundry College.
 All course material will be available online during class to keep program costs to a minimum.

 Your experience at Foundry College is designed to support your learning and overall success in the program.
-We’ve created student support services geared toward working adults with busy schedules, including free 1:1 personalized coaching every other week, free tutoring if you need it, and a student community.
+We’ve created student support services geared toward adults with busy schedules, including free 1:1 personalized coaching every other week, free peer mentoring if you need it, and a student community.
 Learn more about our student support offerings.

-Foundry College was designed to help working adults get and grow in a job.
+Foundry College was designed to help adults get and grow in a job.
 Our curriculum directly addresses the skills and knowledge that employers seek today, and that will be difficult to automate in the foreseeable future.
-These future-proof skills include critical thinking, creative problem solving, effective communication, and good judgment.
-We also help you secure internships during the program, matching your skills and goals with jobs in our employer network.
+These future-ready skills include critical thinking, creative problem solving, effective communication, and good judgment.

 Foundry College works with employers in several important ways.
-First, we connect them to our students, providing them a pipeline to fill internships and open positions.
-Second, we allow them to sponsor their high-potential employees to attend Foundry College, so they can up-skill their existing workforce.
+First, we connect them to our students, providing them a pipeline to fill open positions.
+Second, we allow them to sponsor their high-potential employees to attend Foundry College, so they can upskill their existing workforce.
 Finally, we offer partnership opportunities so employers can provide feedback on program development.
 Learn more about employer partnerships.

 Foundry works with employers across industries, with a focus on three functional areas (sales and customer service management, healthcare management, and systems and service management) within those industries.
 We focus on organizations that are distributed widely across the United States, and that are projected to experience rapid growth in manager-level job opportunities in the near future

-Although Foundry cannot guarantee you a job, the skills you will develop at Foundry will position you to get a good job and grow in it.
-To support job placement, we connect students with internships, offer free 1:1 academic and career coaching, and establish relationships with employers to ensure that your resume is seen and taken seriously.
+Although Foundry College cannot guarantee you a job, the skills you develop will provide you with the types of skills and knowledge that will help you to get a good job and grow in it.
+To support job placement, we provide free 1:1 personal and career coaching, and we establish relationships with employers to ensure that your resume is seen and taken seriously.